savETH — Risk Report

 Yield dynamics

 savETH yield is not paid as a separate token stream.
 It accrues into the ERC-4626 exchange rate: each savETH share should become redeemable for more avETH over time when Avant’s ETH strategy book performs as intended.
+Senior APY has run around 5.65%, versus about 9% paid to the avETHx junior tranche that actually absorbs the risk — the senior is not paid for the risk stacked under it.

 Audits, admin & issuer

-Avant lists Omniscia and Dedaub audits, Trail of Bits operational security work, Hypernative monitoring, Chainlink CCIP, and a planned Chainlink Proof-of-Reserve path.
-The security bench is real, but the visible admin posture still carries a material caveat: the relevant owner address reads on-chain as a plain EOA, with no Safe or timelock visible at the token level.
-Avant documents Fireblocks MPC custody and multi-signature controls, but that mapping is not independently proven by the contract surface.
+The savETH vault itself reads as a standard, non-paused ERC-4626 wrapper over avETH.
+The broader admin and issuer risk is inherited from avETH: the relevant owner address reads on-chain as a plain EOA with no Safe or timelock visible at the token level.
+Avant documents Fireblocks MPC custody and multi-signature controls, but that mapping is not independently proven by the contract surface, and MPC is not a timelock.

 Who this is for